djannot/spark-build/docs/limitations.md

     the keystore and truststore secrets will also show up as environment-based secrets, due to the way secrets are implemented.
 You can ignore these extra environment variables.

-*   When using Kerberos, the Spark Driver generates delegation tokens and distributes them to it's Executors via RPC.
+*   When using Kerberos and HDFS, the Spark Driver generates delegation tokens and distributes them to it's Executors via RPC.
 Authentication of the Executors with the Driver is done with a [shared secret][https://spark.apache.org/docs/latest/security.html#spark-security].
 Without authentication, it is possible for executor containers to register with the Driver and retrieve the delegation tokens.
 Currently, for Spark on Mesos this requires manually setting up the default configuration in Spark to use authentication and setting the secret.
 Mesosphere is actively working to make this an automated and secure process in future releases.